cncf/wg-serverless/workflow/spec/spec.md

 The event expression attribute is used to associate this event state with one or more trigger events.

-Note that each event definition has a "nextState" property, which is used to identify the state which should get triggered after this event completes.
+Note that each event definition has a "transition" property, which is used to identify the state which should get triggered after this event completes.

 Each event state's event definition includes one or more actions.
 Let's define these actions now: